-We have concluded that the other information to be published with the financial statements is consistent with our knowledge of your organisation.
-The financial statements we have audited is up until 31 March 2020 which was prior to the outbreak of the Covid-19 coronavirus pandemic.
+Our work is complete.
+We concluded that the other information to be published with the financial statements is consistent with our knowledge of your organisation.
+The financial statements we have audited is up until 31 March 2020 which was prior to the main impact of the Covid-19 coronavirus pandemic.

-Our anticipated audit report opinion will be unqualified including an Emphasis of Matter paragraph, highlighting PPE valuation material uncertainties for both the Council property and their share of assets included in the IAS 19 pension fund actuarial position.
+Our audit report opinion was unqualified including an Emphasis of Matter paragraph, highlighting PPE valuation material uncertainties for both the Council property and their share of assets included in the IAS 19 pension fund actuarial position in respect of Kent Pension Fund.